MattK1454/bikesharing/README.md

 ## Overview

-This analysis used bike sharing data from the Citi Bike sharing program in New York City to analyze how the program works and its viability of implementation in Des Moines, Iowa.
+This analysis used bike sharing data from the Citi Bike sharing program in New York City during August in 2019 to analyze how the program works and its viability of implementation in Des Moines, Iowa.

 ## Results